MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 ## Add provider definition logic definition to the provider definition (RequestBin)

+To add a provider definition logic definition to the RequestBin provider definition, follow these steps.

 1. Go to **Providers \> Catalog**.
 1. Select the newly-created **IOMLabFulfillmentProvider**.
 1. Select **Edit** on the menu bar.